Why Halloween Costumes are Scarier Than You Think

 4. Use Environment-Friendly Materials: If your costume requires props, accessories or a unique aspect, source eco-friendly materials to make this.
 Use recycled paper, twine, cork, cardboard from old boxes, shoeboxes, parts from hangers, and anything you might have lying around the house.
 Choose cloth, like 100% cotton or linen over synthetic materials.
 Be sure to recycle all paper parts of your costume when the night is over!

-5. Bedsheets and Linens: Remember the days when Halloween costumes where a draped bedsheet with two holes for a ghost?
+5. Bed Sheets and Linens: Remember the days when Halloween costumes were as simple as a draped bed sheet with two holes cut out to make a ghost?
 You can still do this!
-Use old bedsheets or linens and get creative.
-Some ideas include making a toga for a Greek god/goddess, cutting up and wrapping strips around you for a mummy, and tying it around your neck as a cape.
+Use old bed sheets or linens and get creative.
+Some ideas include making a toga for a Greek god/goddess, cutting up and wrapping strips around you for a mummy, or tying fabric around your neck as a cape.

 6. Go Simple: Avoid using nasty chemical-laden paints and plastics on your body, and opt for natural materials instead.
 Go simple on the makeup, and don’t buy accessories that you’ll only use once.
 You can either make them, or skip them.
 Masks, wigs, and any other cheaply made accessories should be avoided.